-- 1. Must be turned off once entering the clinical/didactic education center - 2.
-Will not be used during clinical time or during class or lab - 3.
-Are restricted to breaks & lunch time - 4.
-May not be used in restricted areas - 5.
-No video or voice recording allowed, no photos of radiograph at the clinical site is permitted.
-Please keep in mind there is protected sensitive patient data on each image.
+- 1. Devices must be turned off once entering the clinical/didactic education center; - 2.
+Devices shall not be used during clinical time or during class or lab; - 3.
+Devices are restricted to breaks & lunchtime; - 4.
+Devices shall not be used in restricted areas: - 5.No video or voice recording is allowed, and no photos of radiographs at the clinical site are permitted.
+Please keep in mind that medical images contain protected sensitive patient data.

-If you must make an emergency cell phone call in an unrestricted area, please notify your clinical instructor, technologist, or supervisor before leaving the Imaging Department to do so.
+If you must make an emergency cell phone call in an unrestricted area, please notify your clinical instructor, technologist, or supervisor before leaving the Imaging Department.
 Excessive cell phone/text messaging usage will not be tolerated.